becastil/becastil-data-prototype-2/README.md

 - Per employee per month (PEPM)
 - Per member per month (PMPM)
 - Annual (even allocation across the active schedule)
+- Tiered (single/family, or up to 5 custom tiers with separate rates)
 - Custom/manual entry (enter the monthly amount directly)

 Use the “One-Off Adjustments” section to capture lump-sum rebates or stop-loss reimbursements that apply to specific months.

+Tiered fees (e.g., single vs. family stop-loss rates) are supported—define up to five tiers per fee and enter monthly enrollment counts so the dashboard multiplies each tier’s rate by the appropriate headcount.

 ### Step 3: Review Summary Table